CheggEng/Bromine/README.md

 1. `Bromine.Test` - A test suit, which manages a stack of steps to execute
 2. `Bromine.Tester` - A test runner
+3. `Bromine.Reporter` - A simple Reporter object for you to extend
-3. Event dispatching utilities, such as `Bromine.fireEvent` and `Bromine.fireEventWithDelay`.
+4. Event dispatching utilities, such as `Bromine.fireEvent` and `Bromine.fireEventWithDelay`.

 In the example above, we start by creating a Test-runner.
 We then register a Test suit on top of it.
 Inside the test suite, we use `fireEventWithDelay` to execute a 'click' event, and wait before executing the next function in the stack (default is 500ms).
 The wait is becuase many times we want to wait for a transition or an effect to finish running.